 Connect to Imply Polaris over JDBC

-Java database connectivity (JDBC) is an application programming interface (API) for connecting and executing SQL queries on database management systems.
+Java Database Connectivity (JDBC) is a Java application programming interface (API) for connecting and executing SQL queries on database management systems.
 You can use a JDBC connection to integrate Imply Polaris with your Java applications and business intelligence tools.

 Prerequisites